 The generation of traffic on a particular street is correlated to the land use of the adjacent property.
-The City of Greenville updated its Horizons Plan (including the Land Use Plan) in 2010.
-The Town of Winterville updated its Comprehensive Land Development Plan in February, 2013.
-The Town of Ayden adopted their comprehensive plan in June, 2012.
-Pitt County adopted a new Land Use Plan in December, 2011.
+The Town of Ayden's Land Use Plan was adopted in 2004.
+The City of Greenville adopted a Land Use Plan in 1998 and updated its Horizons Plan (including the Land Use Plan) in 2010.
+The Town of Winterville updated its Land Use Plan in 2004 to include more residential categories.
+The Town of Ayden adopted a comprehensive plan in 1996.
+Pitt County adopted a new Land Use Plan in 2011.
 The Village of Simpson updated its Land Use Plan in 2008.
 Greenville, Winterville, Ayden, and Simpson have some control over land outside their corporate boundary through extraterritorial jurisdiction (ETJ) granted by the legislature.
 Land Use Plans are updated approximately every 5 years.
 Maps associated with the plans are generally revised on a continual basis.